-Best Business Ideas for Working With Seniors
+Best Senior Care Business Ideas

 House and Pet Sitting

 Many seniors with mobility issues have dogs and due to age or illness cannot exercise them properly, so dog walking services are also in demand.
-Note that often busy working people also have a need for dog walkers due to time constraints.

 In Home Care